Implementing Virtual Nursing at Your Facility: Step-by-Step Guide

 Staff feedback, combined with measurable data, can be used to inform changes to the program and guide leaders in deciding about future investments in other virtual care services.
 It’s important for healthcare administrators to recognize that while virtual nurses supplement healthcare staff, they aren’t meant to take the place of skilled bedside nurses.

 It’s imperative to continue taking a root-cause approach to correct short-staffing, like examining the work culture and conditions causing nurses to leave.
-Virtual nurses should never be factored into nurse staffing to justify unsafe nurse-to-patient ratios.
+Remote staff roles should never be factored into nurse staffing to justify unsafe nurse-to-patient ratios.

 Find Qualified Nursing Professionals for Your Organization

-Implementing a virtual nursing program is an innovative way to address staffing challenges in the modern healthcare landscape.
-Whether you’re looking for nurses to work on a virtual basis or on-site, the right job board can make all the difference.
+As you weigh your virtual nursing platform options to address staffing challenges in the modern healthcare landscape, you’ll still need nursing professionals to fill those digital seats.
+The right nursing job board can make all the difference.
 Get access to a nationwide network of more than 1 million skilled nursing professionals by posting to IntelyCare’s job board today.